zama-ai/tfhe-rs/tfhe/docs/fine_grained_api/shortint/tutorial.md

 # Tutorial

+`tfhe::shortint` is dedicated to small unsigned integers smaller than 8 bits.
 The steps to homomorphically evaluate a circuit are described below.

 ## Key generation